zorra photo

 Balzac x Margarrita

-Zorra is a stunning classic female who had been retired from breeding when the price of llamas plummeted from artificially (and ridiculously) high to the harsh reality most livestock producers live with — "damn lucky to break even."
-In early 2007, our friend Niki Kuklenski of JNK Llamas was offered Zorra, and asked us what we thought of her.
-We thought enough to trade her Zorra for a two-year breeding lease of Ceilidh.
+Zorra was a stunning classic female who had been retired from breeding when the price of llamas plummeted from artificially (and ridiculously) high to the harsh reality most livestock producers live with — "damn lucky to break even."
+In early 2007, we traded to get Zorra in exchange for a two-year breeding lease of Ceilidh.
+Unfortunately, that "deal" totally went south for us (although it did teach us some very valuable, albeit painful, lessons about making sure we protect ourselves in business dealings that involve animals, which by definition involves unknowns).

-Zorra likes grain, grass, open space (who doesn’t?), and sensible, mature pasturemates like Aster.
-She is also really enjoying the completely-over-the-top antics of young Teewinot, and happily allows herself to be mauled, jumped on, tagged-after … you name it.
+Zorra liked grain, grass, open space (who doesn’t?), and sensible, mature pasturemates.
+She also really enjoyed the completely-over-the-top antics of our youngsters, and has happily allowed herself to be mauled, jumped on, tagged-after … you name it.
+Apparently "adopted grandma" was the perfect role for Zorra!

 Zorra is obviously a female adaptation of “Zorro”, and refers to her markings.